Albanians in Switzerland: History

 Until the second half of the 20th century, there were very few contacts between Albania and Switzerland.

 Due to the high unemployment of the Albanians in Kosovo, Serbia, Montenegro and North Macedonia, many Albanians came as guest workers in Switzerland in the 1970s.
 The Albanians quickly found work and integrated themselves into social structures in Switzerland.
 Many of the guest workers stayed in Switzerland and soon brought in the whole family.

 Until the 1980s there were almost only male migrant workers in Switzerland who were hardly perceived as Albanians in society because of their Yugoslavian citizenship.
 Many stayed in Switzerland for so long, so that later on they were able to profit from family reunification.

-Commemorative plaque in Zurich showing the Kosovo Albanians emigrant community expressing its gratitude for being accepted into Switzerland during the Kosovo war.

 In the 1990s, years Switzerland's service as an important center for the Albanian diaspora from Kosovo.
 Several would publish in Switzerland newspapers Albanian-speaking, while you serve as the basis for KLA financings and organization.

 The collapse of the Communist regime in Albania, on the other hand, is only of relevance to the dying of the Albanian Diaspora in Switzerland.
 In contrast to neighboring Italians like Germany and in Albania hardly any citizens led illegally immigrants back consistently.

 Thus, the number of Albanians in Switzerland jumped when the situation in the 1990s in Kosovo became increasingly difficult.
 Both the host country and the Albanians were ill-prepared for this situation and expressed difficulty in coping with the situation.